ocoffey/Syntax-Sheets/C/6_Complex_Data_Types.md

 ### Declaring and Initializing in one step

-This example declares and initializes the array in the same step (akin to a line line `int i = 5`).
+This example declares and initializes the array in the same step (akin to `int i = 5`).
 You must use curly brackets to place your initial values.
 ```c
 int myarr[3] = {0, 1, 2};
 ```